Thibault Jacquot-Paratte: Biography

 During the winter of 2016–2017, his first three plays were published in French.
-In the all of 2017, he received another scholarship to complete a Fall semester at the Askov Folkehøjskole, where he completed a student film, Tallinn, hvor smuk du er with Augustė Jasiulytė.
+In 2017, he received another scholarship to complete a fall semester at the Askov Folkehøjskole, where he completed a student film, Tallinn, hvor smuk du er with Augustė Jasiulytė.

 After returning to Canada, he worked as coordinator for Oui 98.5 FM in Halifax, where he also hosted the show Les blues du lundi (“The Monday blues”) under the assumed name Vieux bluesman John MacMachin Graisse-de-bine.

 In the spring of 2019, he was a semi-finalist in the Caraquet song contest, and a finalist at the Scène Stella song contest in Nova Scotia.
 In the summer of 2019, he was selected by the National Acadian society to be Pavilion Poet at the 2019 Acadian World Congress.
 Later in 2019, he was hired by the Théâtre DesAssimilés to direct and translate his own play, Les mangeurs d’ail (The garlic eaters) in a bilingual (French-English) premier.

 In the fall of 2020, his poetry collection Cries of somewhere’s soil was released, and stimulated mediatic discussions about English-language Acadian literature.
 This was followed by a miscellaneous containing poetry and short prose, Souvenirs et Fragments in 2022.
 His novel A dream is a notion of, which had reportedly already been circulating through unofficial distributors, was also published in 2022.
 In 2022 he co-directed Il y a des bombes qui tombent sur Kyiv, anthologie pour la paix with photographer Charlotte Lakits, a charity anthology to raise funds for Ukraine and Ukrainian refugees, as a result of the 2022 Russian invasion of Ukraine.